sern-handler/website/src/content/docs/v4/api/functions/Asset.md

 Reads an asset file from the 'assets' directory.
 If encoding is 'attachment', a discord.js AttachmentBuilder is provided, else fs.promises.readFile is called.
-The default is utf8.
+The default encoding is utf8.

 ### Parameters